Happy birthday to André Leducq, who was born on this day in 1904, and died on June 18, 1980.

 The following year solidified his place on the world cycling stage, after winning Paris–Roubaix and finishing second in the Tour de France.

 Other notable victories included winning 1931 Paris–Tours race and the 1933 Criterium International.

-After his retirement, Leducq founded a professional cycling team that raced during the 1950s.
+After his retirement, Leducq founded a professional cycling team that competed throughout the 1950s.

 He died in Marseille, France at the age of 76.